TeamOfStar/i18n-generator/README.md

 # i18n-generator
-To develope multi laguage application, we maintain an i18n googlesheet, and generate json files required by angular-translate.
-Application will first fetch data from google sheet then compile into i18n json files, logics could find in [app.js](src/app.js)
+To develope multi laguage application, we maintain an i18n googlesheet, and generate json files required by [angular-translate](https://github.com/angular-translate/angular-translate).
+Application will first fetch data from googlesheet then compile into i18n json files, logics could find in [app.js](src/app.js).

 This repo is using [electron-boilerplate](https://github.com/szwacz/electron-boilerplate), could check any further detail there.